pdshah77/Python_Scripts/README.md

 **ThreeDigitAPGP.py** : Program to Find Three Digits Number whoes Digits transversing from Left to Right creates a Arithmetic Progression or Geometric Progression.

+**ValueEqualIndex.py** : Program to find a fixed point in an array whose value is equal to its index.

 **Vowels_Count.py** : Program to count vowels for a given string

 **addFirstLastElement.py** : Program to Find Sum of First and Last Element for a given List and print on new line till only Single element remains